 This is real navigation, not just a class “about” navigation.
 Fast and intense, students who complete this weekend class will have the basic celestial navigation skills to cross any ocean using the sun, a sextant, and a few other simple tools.

-Requirements: good math skills and especially a familiarity with the basic geometry of angles, including degrees and minutes of arc.
-A familiarity with 24-hour time (16:00 is 4:00 p.m.).
-A good understanding of latitude and longitude on the globe.
+Requirements: Good introductory math skills and especially a familiarity with the basic geometry of angles, including degrees and minutes of arc.
+A familiarity with 24-hour time (16:00 is 4:00 p.m.), and a good understanding of latitude and longitude on the globe are essential.
 Unlike our “easy introductory” class, this course offers a more historical and more mathematical approach to celestial navigation.